peki24/project-assignment-gacd/codebook.md

-fbodyaccjerkmeanfreqx	The mean frequency of: The body linear acceleration FFT to obtain Jerk signal in the x-axis direction. fbodyaccjerkmeanfreqy	The mean frequency of: The body linear acceleration FFT to obtain Jerk signal in the y-axis direction. fbodyaccjerkmeanfreqz	The mean frequency of: The body linear acceleration FFT to obtain Jerk signal in the z-axis direction. fbodygyromeanx	The mean of: The frequency domain signal of the angular velocity in the x-axis direction. fbodygyromeany	The mean of: The frequency domain signal of the angular velocity in the y-axis direction. fbodygyromeanz	The mean of: The frequency domain signal of the angular velocity in the z-axis direction. fbodygyrostdx	The standard deviation of: The frequency domain signal of the angular velocity in the x-axis direction. fbodygyrostdy	The standard deviation of: The frequency domain signal of the angular velocity in the y-axis direction. fbodygyrostdz	The standard deviation of: The frequency domain signal of the angular velocity in the z-axis direction. fbodygyromeanfreqx	The mean frequency of: The frequency domain signal of the angular velocity in the x-axis direction. fbodygyromeanfreqy	The mean frequency of: The frequency domain signal of the angular velocity in the y-axis direction. fbodygyromeanfreqz	The mean frequency of: The frequency domain signal of the angular velocity in the z-axis direction. fbodyaccmagmean	The mean of: The magnitude (the Euclidean norm) of the frequency domain signal of the body accelleration. fbodyaccmagstd	The standard deviation of: The magnitude (the Euclidean norm) of the frequency domain signal of the body accelleration. fbodyaccmagmeanfreq	The frequency mean of: The magnitude (the Euclidean norm) of the frequency domain signal of the body accelleration. fbodybodyaccjerkmagmean	The mean of: The magnitude (the Euclidean norm) of linear acceleration FFT to obtain Jerk signal. fbodybodyaccjerkmagstd	The standard deviation of: The magnitude (the Euclidean norm) of linear acceleration FFT to obtain Jerk signal. fbodybodyaccjerkmagmeanfreq	The frequency mean of: The magnitude (the Euclidean norm) of linear acceleration FFT to obtain Jerk signal. fbodybodygyromagmean	The mean of: The magnitude (the Euclidean norm) of the frequency domain signal of the body angular velocity. fbodybodygyromagstd	The standard deviation of: The magnitude (the Euclidean norm) of the frequency domain signal of the body angular velocity. fbodybodygyromagmeanfreq	The frequency mean of: The magnitude (the Euclidean norm) of the frequency domain signal of the body angular velocity. fbodybodygyrojerkmagmean	The mean of: The magnitude (the Euclidean norm) of  the body angular velocity FFT to obtain Jerk signal. fbodybodygyrojerkmagstd	The standard deviation of: The magnitude (the Euclidean norm) of  the body angular velocity FFT to obtain Jerk signal. fbodybodygyrojerkmagmeanfreq	The frequency mean of: The magnitude (the Euclidean norm) of  the body angular velocity FFT to obtain Jerk signal.
+fbodyaccjerkmeanfreqx	The mean frequency of: The body linear acceleration FFT to obtain Jerk signal in the x-axis direction. fbodyaccjerkmeanfreqy	The mean frequency of: The body linear acceleration FFT to obtain Jerk signal in the y-axis direction. fbodyaccjerkmeanfreqz	The mean frequency of: The body linear acceleration FFT to obtain Jerk signal in the z-axis direction. fbodygyromeanx	        The mean of: The frequency domain signal of the angular velocity in the x-axis direction. fbodygyromeany	        The mean of: The frequency domain signal of the angular velocity in the y-axis direction. fbodygyromeanz	        The mean of: The frequency domain signal of the angular velocity in the z-axis direction. fbodygyrostdx	        The standard deviation of: The frequency domain signal of the angular velocity in the x-axis direction. fbodygyrostdy	        The standard deviation of: The frequency domain signal of the angular velocity in the y-axis direction. fbodygyrostdz	        The standard deviation of: The frequency domain signal of the angular velocity in the z-axis direction. fbodygyromeanfreqx	The mean frequency of: The frequency domain signal of the angular velocity in the x-axis direction. fbodygyromeanfreqy	The mean frequency of: The frequency domain signal of the angular velocity in the y-axis direction. fbodygyromeanfreqz	The mean frequency of: The frequency domain signal of the angular velocity in the z-axis direction. fbodyaccmagmean	        The mean of: The magnitude (the Euclidean norm) of the frequency domain signal of the body accelleration. fbodyaccmagstd	        The standard deviation of: The magnitude (the Euclidean norm) of the frequency domain signal of the body accelleration. fbodyaccmagmeanfreq	The frequency mean of: The magnitude (the Euclidean norm) of the frequency domain signal of the body accelleration. fbodybodyaccjerkmagmean	The mean of: The magnitude (the Euclidean norm) of linear acceleration FFT to obtain Jerk signal. fbodybodyaccjerkmagstd	The standard deviation of: The magnitude (the Euclidean norm) of linear acceleration FFT to obtain Jerk signal. fbodybodyaccjerkmagmeanfreq	The frequency mean of: The magnitude (the Euclidean norm) of linear acceleration FFT to obtain Jerk signal. fbodybodygyromagmean	The mean of: The magnitude (the Euclidean norm) of the frequency domain signal of the body angular velocity. fbodybodygyromagstd	The standard deviation of: The magnitude (the Euclidean norm) of the frequency domain signal of the body angular velocity. fbodybodygyromagmeanfreqThe frequency mean of: The magnitude (the Euclidean norm) of the frequency domain signal of the body angular velocity. fbodybodygyrojerkmagmeanThe mean of: The magnitude (the Euclidean norm) of  the body angular velocity FFT to obtain Jerk signal. fbodybodygyrojerkmagstd	The standard deviation of: The magnitude (the Euclidean norm) of  the body angular velocity FFT to obtain Jerk signal. fbodybodygyrojerkmagmeanfreq	The frequency mean of: The magnitude (the Euclidean norm) of  the body angular velocity FFT to obtain Jerk signal.